Sykkelfabrikken (The Bicycle Factory)

 some to choose from.
 The choice fell on the old Øglænd bicycle factory which was

-a lot to do and the reconstruction of the space took about 2 years before the artists
+a lot to do and the reconstruction of the space took about 2 years before the artists could properly

-really could start to work with their art.
+start to work with their art.

 The location got the name " Sykkelfabrikken", and was administrated by Rogaland